kennethreitz/requests3/README.md

 Requests III is ready for today's web.

+- Support for H11 & H2 protocols.
 - Type-annotations for all public-facing APIs.
 - Better defaults; required timeouts.
 - ``async``/``await`` keyword & ``asyncio`` support.
 - Compability with Python 3.6+.

-While retaining all the features of `Requests Classic <https://2.python-requests.org/>`_:
+While retaining all the features of [Requests Classic](https://2.python-requests.org/):

 -   International Domains and URLs
 -   Keep-Alive & Connection Pooling